 Peanut punch is a protein packed, energy drink that’s popular in Jamaica, Trinidad and other parts of the Caribbean.
-The first peanut punch I ever had was one of the peanut punch boxed drinks that you can get from almost any grocery store that carries Caribbean products.
-I loved it and soon learned to make my own so I could control what went into it.
+The first peanut punch I ever had was one of the boxed drinks that you can get from grocery stores that carry Caribbean products.
+I loved it and soon learned to make my own so I can control what goes into it.

-Although, it’s customary to use raw peanuts for this drink, you can also use chunky or smooth peanut butter; my preference is for chunky peanut butter.
+Although, it’s customary to use raw peanuts for this drink, you can use chunky or smooth peanut butter instead; my preference is for chunky peanut butter.
 You’ll also need vanilla and a spice like nutmeg.
 Evaporated milk and water are also commonly used but I prefer to use coconut or almond milk and a bit of condensed milk for sweetness.
-To make the peanut punch even more nutritious, you can also add a banana and/or a tablespoon or two of oatmeal.
-For a more indulgent peanut punch, you can add some white rum.
+To make the drink even more nutritious, you can add a banana and/or oatmeal.
+For a more indulgent peanut punch, you can add a splash of white rum.
+The recipe is on the printable recipe card below.
 Enjoy!

 Caribbean Peanut Punch